 You will be expected to turn in all class and homework assignments on time.
-Late assignments receive a grade no higher than 50% and are only allowed to be turned in while we are currently in that unit for APWH.
+Late assignments receive a grade no higher than 50% and MUSt be within a month of the original due date.

 Research and/or special projects that are assigned several weeks in advance will be due on the date set and MUST be turned at the beginning class on that date in order to receive full credit.